Look, up in the sky.

 No, it's Canadian astronaut Chris Hadfield, floating in his latest ride.

-Skywatchers in northern B.C. who look to the west-southwest Thursday morning at 7:09 might catch a glimpse of the International Space Station that now keeps Hadfield in orbit, 400 kilometres above the earth.
+Skywatchers in northern B.C. who look to the west-southwest each morning for the next two weeks might catch a glimpse of the International Space Station that now keeps Hadfield in orbit, 400 kilometres above the earth.
 Without the cover of cloud, it could be visible for about five minutes, moving in a southerly direction.

 The ISS is similar in size to a full-sized soccer field, and with its large solar arrays and reflective modular compartments it appears in the sky as a large bright object.
 Binoculars will bring the space station into sharper focus if people are able to track it.